-The Grade 4 Elementary-Level Science Performance Test must be administered between May 20 and May 29, 2015.
-The specific dates when the test is administered are a local decision.
+The Grade 8 Intermediate-Level Science Performance Test must be administered between May 20 and May 29, 2015.
+The specific date (within that timeframe) when the test is administered is a local decision.
 The Written Test must be administered on June 1, 2015.
-Students who are absent on the administration dates must be tested when they return to school, but no later than May 29 for the Performance Test and no later than June 3 for the Written Test.
-Results for all students must be included on the reports submitted to the Department.
+Students who are absent for the Performance Test on the specific administration date established by the school must be tested when they return to school, but no later than May 29.
+Similarly, students who are absent for the Written Test on June 1 must be tested when they return to school, but no later than Grade School, but no later than June 3.
 Answer sheets for all students must be submitted to the scanning center by June 11, 2015.